Landlord-Tenant Law in Regina, Saskatchewan

 Right of Entry

-As a landlord, you have a legal right to enter your tenant’s rental unit.
+As a landlord, you have a legal right to enter your tenant’s rental unit with proper notice.
 The following are some reasons why a landlord might need to exercise this right:

 To perform repairs.
 It’s a landlord’s responsibility to ensure their property meets the province’s habitability standards.